Petrobras cuts gasoline prices for the second time in a row starting on Friday | Economy

 The prices of fuel sales to refineries by Petrobras are one of the factors in the composition of the final price of fuels, together with taxes and the share of distributors and resellers.

-According to the announcement of the new price reduction, Petrobras said that, considering the mandatory mixture of 73% of gasoline A and 27% of anhydrous ethanol for the composition of gasoline sold at the stations, Petrobras’ share of the consumer price will from R$ 2.81, on average, to R$ 2.70 for each liter sold at the pump – that is, the final price tends to fall by at least R$ 0.11.
+According to Petrobras, considering the mandatory blend of 73% gasoline A and 27% anhydrous ethanol for the composition of gasoline sold at service stations, the state-owned company’s share in consumer price will rise from R$ 2.81, on average, to R$ 2.70 for each liter sold at the pump.

+Fuel prices are in the government’s crosshairs, where high prices have been seen as an obstacle to a possible re-election of President Jair Bolsonaro.

+Since 2019, when Bolsonaro took office, the presidency of the state-owned company has been changed three times.
+The company’s current CEO, Caio Paes de Andrade, is the fourth executive in charge of the oil company in the current government.

 Ethanol or gasoline?
 Learn how to see which fuel is most worth it